mortenn/BrowserPicker/readme.md

 As you use the application, it keeps count of how many times you selected each browser.
 This information is used to show you your browsers in your preferred order automatically.

-At the bottom of the window, there is a checkboxes and a hyperlink.
+At the bottom of the window, there is a checkbox to enable "always ask" and a hyperlink to open settings.

-Ticking the option to always ask will disable the autoselect feature.
-Clicking the hyperlink will open the settings window

 ![Screenshot 2](http://i.imgur.com/rBzgDbw.png)